balajeetm/json-mystique/README.md

 #### Documentation
 ---
-For more information on the usage and detailed usage guides, refer the [wiki](documentation/Home.md) Hop over here for the [documentation index](documentation/_Sidebar.md)
+For more information on the usage and detailed usage guides, refer the [documentation home](documentation/Home.md)<br>
+Hop over here for the [documentation index](documentation/_Sidebar.md)